CSAC Group Members

 All information for the training programme being submitted should be included on the Programme Submission Form.

 Use the Job Description Template for each post to supplement the programme submission form.
 Completing the job descriptions in the standardized template provides consistency in the information provided to trainees on the placements.
 A job description should be available for every placement on the programme submission form, including any placements that may be in a joint deanery programme.

 Programme Directors should email NTN.Grid@rcpch.ac.uk the programme submission forms and accompanying job descriptions for each sub-specialty programme submitted.

 Each post submitted should receive approval from the CSAC Chair prior to submission to the grid.
 This applies to all posts, whether existing sub-specialty posts, additional posts in approved centres or potential new posts.
-This is so that the CSAC chair has awareness that the post will be submitted for 2017.
-Any new posts should be organized well in advance of the submission deadline of 19th August 2016.
+This is so that the CSAC chair has awareness that the post will be submitted.
+Any new posts should be organized well in advance of the submission deadlines.
 The posts should be prospectively approved for sub-specialty training by the GMC.